-In San Francisco, homeless people and their advocates from the Coalition on Homelessness regularly meet with the San Francisco Police Department to provide testimony in relation to the violation of homeless people's rights and to lobby with respect to reform of the regulation of public spaces.
-With the assistance of the Coalition, Sarah and her vehicularly housed comrades recently met with the San Francisco Board of Supervisors for the same purpose.
+In San Francisco, homeless people and their advocates from the Coalition on Homelessness regularly meet with the San Francisco Police Department to provide testimony in relation to the violation of homeless persons' rights and to lobby with respect to reform of the regulation of public spaces.
+They also regularly meet with the San Francisco Board of Supervisors for the same purposes.